-Clearly it will affect the work of solicitors.
-Perhaps it will facilitate the greater involvement of solicitors in appeals on legal questions, in the past, the special province of the Bar.
+Crearly it will affect the work of solicitors.
+Pernaps it will facilitate the greater involvement of solicitors in appeals on legal questions, in the past, the special province of the Bar.

-(10) Conciliation and healing.
+consiliation and healing.
 All of this discussion leaves the fundamental question about the role of the legal profession to last.
-Our self-conception has been, overwhelmingly; that of mercenaries in the business of conflict.
-The new Deputy Prime Minister of New Zealand, and former Law Professor, Dr Geoffrey Palmer, told an audience at the Faculty of Law in the University of Windsor in Canada in March 1984, of the difficulty he had, as a law teacher, in introducing to the University of Iowa in 1969, an 'anti-torts' course.40 a server i parte substanting a construction and a server
+Our self-conception has been, overwhelmingly, that of mercenaries in the business of conflict.
+The new Deputy Prime Minister of New Zealand, and former Law Professor.
+Dr Geoffrey Palmer, told an audience at the Faculty of Law in the University of Windsor in Canada in March 1984, of the difficulty he had, as a law teacher, in introducing to the University of Iowa in 1969, an 'anti-torts' course, 40

 To concentrate upon disputes and their resolution it is not necessary to concentrate upon the law and courts.
 The task of resolving conflicts may not be served best or most efficiency by dealing with legal rules and courts.
 There are other ways.
-If negotiation is a better way than litigation, how does one negotiate?
+If negotiation is a better way then litigation, how does one negotiate?
 Law students should be taught how to negotiate.
 What sort of disputes could be dealt with by mediation?
 Who can mediate?
 How do they do it?
 How does arbitration work? ...
 It was a great deal easier to state the conception of the courses than to execute them in a manner which kept up the level of student interest and provided scope for reasonable examination.
-Both these courses were unpopular and ultimately they were abandoned at Iowa.
-I often wonder, if an empirical survey were taken of practitioners who were subjected to those courses, what they would think of them after ten years of practising law.41
+Both these courses were unpopular and ultimately they were abandoned at lowa.
+I often wonder, if an empirical survey were taken of practitioners who were subjected to those courses, what they would think of them after ten years of practising law.
+41